Anita-devops/Project3/Project3.md

 [Mongodb signup](https://www.mongodb.com/atlas-signup-from-mlab)

--Allow access to the MongoDB database from anywhere (Not secure, but it is ideal for testing)
+- Allow access to the MongoDB database from anywhere (Not secure, but it is ideal for testing)

--In the image below, make sure you change the time of deleting the entry from 6 Hours to 1 Week
+- In the image below, make sure you change the time of deleting the entry from 6 Hours to 1 Week

--In the index.js file, we specified process.env to access environment variables
+- In the index.js file, we specified process.env to access environment variables

 *Create a file in your Todo directory and name it .env.*